How Much Does a Fridge Cost?

 How Much Does a Mini Fridge Cost?

-Fixr says mini refrigerators cost an average of $100 to $500, but you might find some a little under $100.
+HomeGuide says mini refrigerators cost an average of $100 to $400 (CAD 134 to CAD 538).
 They have a much smaller capacity, usually 8 cubic feet or less.
 They're often used for dorm rooms or as a way to keep drinks or cosmetics in a part of your home that’s not close to the kitchen, like a bedroom or home office.

 How Much Does Installation Cost?

 When you replace your old refrigerator with a new one, the installation cost is usually minimal.
 You'll often pay a delivery and setup fee, which includes moving the refrigerator into your home, plugging it in, leveling it and making sure it's working correctly.
-Delivery and installation typically cost between $100 and $200 if you're having it installed on the first floor.
-For a location on a higher floor without an elevator, expect to pay another $40 to $50 per floor.
+Delivery and installation typically cost between $75 and $200 (CAD 101 and CAD 269) if you're having it installed on the first floor.
+For a location on a higher floor without an elevator, expect to pay another $10 to $25 (CAD 13 to CAD 34) per flight of stairs.

 Some situations require other contractors to make adjustments before you can have your new refrigerator installed.
-If you need a new water line installed for your ice maker or water dispenser, for example, you'll need a plumber, which typically runs between $45 and $200 per hour, with the total water line job costing between $65 and $130.
+If you need a new water line installed for your ice maker or water dispenser, for example, you'll need to hire a plumber, which Forbes says typically runs between $45 and $200 (CAD 60 and CAD 269) per hour, with the total water line job costing between $500 and $1,000 (CAD 672 and CAD 1,344).
 You'll need an electrician if your refrigerator needs a new outlet.
-The cost is usually around $120 to $200 for each outlet.
+The cost is usually around $150 to $350 (CAD 202 to CAD 471) for each outlet, according to data from HomeGuide.

 More Related Articles: